desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 As a special case of Step 2 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.

-(This opt-out mechanism is without regard to whether the Child DNS Operator signs the zones and publishes records at the Signaling Names.)
+This mechanism is without regard to whether the Child zone's signatures are managed by the Child DNS Operator or by the zone owner, and without regard to what the Child DNS Operator decides to signal under the Bootstrapping Domain.

 ## Possible Extensions